-Acknowledgements Glossary of Terms 5 Section 1 Executive Summary and Policy Recommendations q A condensed version of the full report.
-Section 2 Quality Child Care as the Missing Critical Workforce Component 15 Making the case for quality child care to meet the needs of working parents, while brains of our next-generation workforce. building Section 3 The Child Care System in Texas 13 The basic structure and key players that support the child care system in Texas.
-Section 4 Increased Momentum toward Quality Child Care 33 Examples of federal, state, and local efforts to improve the quality of Texas child a Local examples are particularly suited for replication or statewide expansion. care.
-Section 5 Recommendations: Building on our Strengths 51 Five main goals, with a description of related challenges and corresponding strat achieve each goal.
-This outlines a path forward for ECE stakeholders across Texas Appendix 1.
+Acknowledgements Glossary of Terms 5 Section 1 Executive Summary and Policy Recommendations 9 A condensed version of the full report.
+Section 2 Quality Child Care as the Missing Critical Workforce Component 15 Making the case for quality child care to meet the needs of working parents, while bubrains of our next-generation workforce. ıilding Section 3 The Child Care System in Texas 23 The basic structure and key players that support the child care system in Texas.
+Section 4 Increased Momentum toward Quality Child Care 33 Examples of federal, state, and local efforts to improve the quality of Texas child car Local examples are particularly suited for replication or statewide expansion. e.
+Section 5 Recommendations: Building on our Strengths 51 Five main goals, with a description of related challenges and corresponding strategic achieve each goal.
+This outlines a path forward for ECE stakeholders across Texas. es to Appendix 1.
 Research Methodology 75 Appendix 2.
 Comparisons of QRIS Efforts across Select States 79 Appendix 3.
 Analysis of 2018 Reimbursement Rate Increases 81 Endnotes 82